rdivyanshu/rdivyanshu.github.io/mds/2021/06/crux-mathematicorum-ma122-rosette.md

 (define plumber (apply choose* professions))
 ~~~

 Let us list down constraints (fixed) which are true.
-Each person has different profession and person name don't coincide with their profession.
+Each person has different profession and person name doesn't coincide with their profession.
 Even though we have n't assigned profession to person in traditional sense, first constraint instructs that assigned values are all distinct.

 ~~~ {.racket}